0xADE1A1DE/USB-Injection/README.md

 ![Basys 3 Pinout](https://digilent.com/reference/_media/reference/programmable-logic/basys-3/basys3-pinout.png)

-3. Pull up the D+ line to 3.3V across a 1.5kΩ resistor (as in diagram below).
-To do this, you can connect one side of the resistor through JB6 (Vcc at 3.3V) on the same Basys 3 Pmod header, and connect the other side to the junction of JB3 and D+ from the spliced cable.
+3. Pull up the D- line to 3.3V across a 1.5kΩ resistor (as in diagram below).
+To do this, you can connect one side of the resistor through JB6 (Vcc at 3.3V) on the same Basys 3 Pmod header, and connect the other side to the junction of JB3 and D- from the spliced cable.
-(For configuring injector as Full-Speed device, D- line must be pulled up instead)
+(For configuring injector as Full-Speed device, D+ line must be pulled up instead)

 ![LS wiring](https://github.com/0xADE1A1DE/USB-Injection/blob/main/images/LS%20wiring.png)